Mon & Wed 9am -4pm, Tues & Thurs 9am to 3pmNow scheduling in September through December

 CAM Therapies or Complementary and alternative medicine: is a group of mixed medical and health care systems, practices, and products that are not considered part of conventional medicine.
 An assorted set of systems of treatment, and prevention based on philosophies and techniques other than those used in conventional medicine.
 Derived from traditions used in other cultures practices; existing as a body separate from conventional medicine practice.
 CAM focuses on the whole person as a unique individual, on the energies of the body, and its influence on health and disease.
 In addition, on the healing power of nature, and the mobilization of the body’s own resources to heal itself (immune system), and on the underlying causes, rather than symptoms, of disease.
 Techniques used are non-invasive and work with the body to induce healing.

-NOTE: Dr. Renee Hartman is NOT a Homeopathic physician.
-To become a homeopath, she would have to go back to school for 6+ years; in order to acquire the title and degree.
-Please do not confuse the words and language of natural, alternative etc. Yes, Dr. Hartman has been trained in several areas of medicine (medically and naturally); but she is not a homeopath.
-This is an area of interest, but at this time, she works with the immune system, educates patients on all aspects of health, healing, wellness, nutrition and medicines.
+NOTE: Dr. Hartman is NOT a medical or osteopathic or Homeopathic physician, nor does she claim to be.
+Dr. Hartman has been trained in several areas of medicine (medically and naturally) and works with the immune system, educates patients on all aspects of medicines, prevention, health, healing, wellness, and nutrition.

 Faith -Is NOT believing God can, it is KNOWING that He will. -Unknown